-Information on accessing/forwarding your UW-Eau Claire e-mail address, which you need to check while abroad, is in your Study Abroad Handbook.
-There is additional information on computers, mail, etc., in the LdM Pre-Departure Guide.
+Information on inexpensive international calling, as well as accessing/forwarding your UW-Eau Claire email address, which you need to check while abroad, is in your Study Abroad Handbook.
+There is additional information on computers, mail etc., in the LdM Pre-Departure Guide.